 Is there a way to use Ancestry.com for free, without buying a subscription?
-There is.
-If you have two weeks to devote to genealogy research, sign up for a free 14-day trial.
-(But don’t forget to go in and cancel your subscription, otherwise your card will show an automatic charge.)
+Yes—there is a way!
+For one thing, you can sign up for a free 14-day trial, perfect if you’ve got two weeks to do research.
+Just don’t forget to cancel your subscription before your trial is over.
+(Otherwise, your card will be charged.)

-Here’s an example.
-Suppose you have an ancestor who you think might have died in Bergen County, New Jersey in the late 1800s.
-Go to the Card Catalog and put New Jersey in the Keyword box, click each of these filters:
+Through the Card Catalog, you can also view only collections about certain records and/or from specific places and time periods.
+For example, suppose you have an ancestor who you think might have died in Bergen County, N.J., in the late 1800s.
+Go to the Card Catalog and put New Jersey in the Keyword box, and click each of these filters:

 - Birth, Marriage, Death